mccap079/wpainter/README.md

 ---

 Wendypaint.com clone as a windows and macos native app.
 Not including a few features.
 Credit for the underlying idea goes to Kim Asendorf, creator of the now defunct wendypaint.com, who has nothing to do with this project otherwise.
-This has been built from scratch (using openframeworks) to match the original functionality.
+This has been built from scratch (using openframeworks) to match the original functionality, plus a few convenience features.

 Todo:
- - Change canvas size
- - Better painting loader
  - Autofill functions for brush canvas
  - Bleed fx